shawntabrizi/rust-state-machine/src/20/template/README.md

 }
 ```

 Imagine every time you wanted to instantiate this struct, you would need to fill out each and every one of those types.
-Well systems do get this complex, and more, and the ability to abstract these types one level further can really simplify your code and make it much more readable.
+Well, systems do get this complex, and more, and the ability to abstract these types one level further can really simplify your code and make it much more readable.

-For this we will use a trait with a bunch of associated types:
+For this, we will use a trait with a bunch of associated types in `system.rs`:

 ```rust
 pub trait Config {